Jacking Up Your Grade

 I offer a variety of services, which include tutoring, teaching lessons, and essay writing/proofreading.
 Prices vary depending on the type of service, content level, and length of tutoring:

-Tutoring - sitting down with students to guide them through classwork and review topics as they arrive. $30 first hour, $5/15 min that follows.
-AP, IB, and college-level classes are $30/hour.
+Tutoring - sitting down with students to guide them through classwork and review topics as they arrive. $30 first hour, $10 for every 15 min that follows.
+AP, IB, and college-level classes are $45/hour.

 Lessons - one-on-one lectures and activities that I have prepared in the subject area of need. $70/lesson (this cost reflects not only the in-person lesson, which is approx. 1-2 hr but the necessary planning).

-Essay Proofreading - I review the grammar, content, and message of essays, suggesting corrections and revisions. $2/100 words.
+Essay Proofreading - I review the grammar, content, and message of essays, suggesting corrections and revisions. $8/page.

 I began teaching, not academically, rather as a horseback instructor at Camp Woodmont in North Georgia and Lost Mountain Stables in Kennesaw.
 Since beginning in 2017, I have spent over 2000 hours instructing horseback lessons in events as lax as trail rides to racing lessons.

 I work with students from a variety of backgrounds and with a variety of skillsets.
-Through the honor societies at my school, I have often been required to teach French and Mathematics to chronically struggling students who are covering topics that I have not encountered on a daily basis for some time in my course load.
-On the other hand, I equally tutor and teach my peers or students a grade or two below me in the International Baccalaureate.
+Through the core tutors program at UChicago, I have often been required to teach French and Mathematics to chronically struggling students who are covering topics that I have not encountered on a daily basis for some time in my course load.
+On the other hand, I equally tutor and teach my peers or students in honors and graduate-level courses who like tutoring as a means to reinforce the knowledge that they're already comfortable with.
 These students are learning content I have only recently or are simultaneously learning at the same rigor and I am pushed to learn more myself to be able to accommodate them.

 Though I tutor students in elementary and middle school, I do so less frequently; however, my experience with them is not unfounded.
 The vast majority of my past students at horseback lessons have been in elementary or middle school, and I am familiar with discussing and demonstrating concepts to them.
 Moreover, at Camp Woodmont where I have worked the past three summers, I have been pressed to learn not only how to teach but how to counsel children.
 There, I have helped kids with familial issues, bullying, and last summer dozens with craniofacial disabilities.

-A recent event I am fond of was being offered early admission to the University of Chicago in the fall of 2019.
+An even that was very fond to me was my admission to the University of Chicago in the fall of 2019.
 I have always prided myself on being a high-achieving and envelope-pushing student in my school's community and around the world; being accepted reaffirmed my purpose.
 To be accepted, not only did I have to demonstrate to the university my academic through and extracurricular talent through my myriad of club activities, but I had to show solutions through creativity.
 I spent months writing fantastical and bizarre essays about topics as obscure as unlimited soup, salad, and breadsticks at Olive Garden, being crushed by a horse, and a comparison between ghosts and my desire to study quantum physics.
 At the end of the day, I am most enthused by this recent event, not because of its potential to give me an enjoyable college experience, but because I hope that with the assets there, I can advance our world and make it better for everyone else.

 In any of the areas I teach, I always suggest to students to make a list of things they want to improve on.
 If I see a student struggling, I recognize that most of them want to improve and understand better, perhaps even just pass a class.
 However, these goals become difficult when students don't have a recognition of the smaller steps to reach that goal.
 Before attempting any goal, academic or not, I recommend students taking a moment to think about the things they need help with.
 Not only does this give student's a to-do list that they can check off as they practice and to keep pace, but it forces them to think about their needs.
 When sitting down with a student or hearing from them, this makes teaching much easier and efficient because there is a roadmap.